RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 What did Christians do?

 The Bible says: 'There is no longer Jew or Gentile, slave or free, male or female.
 For you are all Christians: you are one in Christ Jesus' (Galatians 3: 28).
-This verse clearly shows that it is wrong to think of one race being better than the other.
+This verse clearly shows that it is wrong to think of one race as better than the other.
 With South Africa’s police and army supporting apartheid, many anti-apartheid Christians were left with a dilemma.
 To fight apartheid was to be branded a terrorist or communist, punishable by imprisonment, torture and death.
 However, some joined the armed struggle against apartheid.
 Tutu and others like him chose non-violent methods, for example, protest movements and petitions.

 Apartheid was officially abolished in April 1994.
 Nelson Mandela became the President of South Africa the following month.
 There was a lot of anger that had built up amongst black people over the way they had been treated.
 Nelson Mandela, along with Bishop Desmond Tutu, worked to ensure that peace reigned.
 They had three choices: